-This is terrific as it highlights one of the main reasons we’ve always taken photos, which is to capture and then share with others the special moments in our lives.
-What concerns me though, is that while we’re getting really good at instant sharing we may be neglecting the other reasons we take pictures.
+This is terrific as it highlights one of the main reasons we’ve always taken photos: to capture and then share with others the special moments in our lives.
+What concerns me, though, is that while we’re getting really good at instant sharing, we may be neglecting the other reasons we take pictures.

 Why do we take photos?

 O.k., Facebook is great at this one, especially in the here and now.
 We can show our friends and family who are near and far exactly what’s going on in our lives as it happens.
 I’m all for that!

 But what happens 6 months or a few years down the road?
 You’re sitting in your living room enjoying a visit with friends and begin talking about that wonderful holiday you took.
 You wish you could show them the photos – do you all gather around your smartphone screen or laptop computer to scroll through your “photo albums” on Facebook and oooh and ahhh over the images there?

 For most of us, once we’ve uploaded our photos to a social networking site and chatted about them for a few days with our friends, they’re mostly forgotten.
 But we take those photos because we wanted to remember a moment in time, presumably farther into the future than next week.

 I’ve differentiated this reason from “remember” because I believe it evokes a subtly different emotion about the passage of time.

 When we look back at photos of our children when they were newborn infants or back to photos of our own childhoods, and beyond, it reminds us of people, places, and things we have cherished and of the people we are connected to in our lives.
 Reminiscence can bring peace, comfort, and joy.